 Gen Zers are reported to spend as much as seven hours a day on their mobile devices, which rarely leave their hands or pockets.
 Fifty-nine percent of Gen Z visit brands’ websites via their smartphones (which is 37% more likely than the general population).
 Over two-thirds of Gen Zers use their smartphones for social media consumption, and this generation is 80% more likely to engage with a brand on social media.

 Additionally, Gen Z are 28% more likely to purchase on mobile, and 84% use their mobile devices for email (GfK MRI Doublebase 2019).
-Smartphones are a seamless integration in Gen Z’s lives — and your brand should be, too.
-Gen Z carries a brand awareness and shopping tool in their hands virtually all the time, so if your digital marketing campaigns aren’t targeting mobile and your website isn’t optimized for mobile, you’re losing the attention of your Gen Z target audience.
+Smartphones are a seamless integration in Gen Z’s lives—and your brand should be, too.
+Gen Z carries a brand awareness and shopping tool in their hands virtually 24/7.
+If your digital marketing campaigns aren’t targeting mobile and your website isn’t optimized for mobile, you are losing the attention of your Gen Z target audience.

 Fifty-nine percent of Gen Z visit brands’ websites via their smartphones (which is 37% more likely than the general population).
 Optimize your digital marketing campaigns and website for mobile to capture the Gen Z consumer audience.
 Click to Tweet